A premouse inheriting strong cardinals from $V$: Analysis of iterable cephals

 Under this assumption, the proof is based on that of \ref{thm:no_iterable_sound_passive_cephalanx}.
 The main differences occur in the rules guiding the comparison, the proof that the comparison terminates, and when $B$ is exceptional.
+We may assume $B$ is countable.